To Blog Or Not To Blog – That Is The Question!

 - There are many feedback mechanisms.
 To help you understand how your content is being received there are many feedback mechanisms including comments, ask me a question, and track backs (links from other sites to your blog).

 - It enhances your public profile and improves your online credibility.
 Blogging allows you to show the world what you know about a topic or interest.
-You can demonstrate how you can structure a persuasive and engaging story or informative article.
+I am passionate about behavioural economics and conversion rate optimisation and so I write about those subjects.
+You can also demonstrate how you can structure a persuasive and engaging story or informative article.
 You can then post your blogs on Twitter, LinkedIn, Facebook and other social networking sites you use.

-- It improves the reach of your Tweets.
+- It improves the reach of your social media posts.
 When I RT someone’s link I often only get 4 or 5 clicks, and a single RT if I am lucky.
 When I tweet a new post from my own blog I normally get over 500 clicks the first time I tweet it.
 I can also rely on a few RTs depending upon how popular it is.

 - It keeps you focused during major life events.
 Personally I found blogging helpful when I recently left a job.
 It helped me focus my energy into a positive activity.
 You don’t have to blog about the life event, I didn’t.
 I decided to use it as a way of expressing my views on subjects that I felt strongly about and thought some of my Twitter followers might find of interest.
 It has worked best where I did some research, read a book or an article, and then put my personal thoughts down in my blog.